ZSKYC/HelioX20/Installation/WindowsFastboot.md

 #### **Prepare your Windows host machine**

-- A windowns PC host
+- A Windows PC host
    - ADB and ADB Driver need installed in this windows PC, thus, we can send adb command by it.
 - Normal load(Include image files and scatter file etc.)
    - You can put it in anywhere, eg, \xflash\bin\win\img